mattragoza/lung-project/README.md

-# Lung biomechanical deep learning project
+# Lung elasticity estimation using physics-constrained learning

 ## Summary of procedure